Fond Du Lac County Housing Authority

-Fond Du Lac County Housing Authority is a Public Housing Agency in Fond Du Lac, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of September 22nd, 2019, Fond Du Lac County Housing Authority has 1 waiting lists that are open now or opening soon.
+Fond Du Lac County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 13th, 2020, Fond Du Lac County Housing Authority has 1 waiting lists that are open now or opening soon.

 Fond Du Lac County Housing Authority serves Fond du Lac County.

 Open Fond Du Lac County Housing Authority Waiting Lists

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Fond Du Lac County Housing Authority Phone: (920) 929-3107.

 Public Housing Waiting List

 Please Note: Due to the decentralized nature of affordable housing information, the information about this waiting list may be out of date.